captbaritone/codeception-mailcatcher-module/README.md

 ### grabAttachmentFromEmail

-Returns the contents of the Nth attachemnt form an email.
+Returns the contents of the Nth attachemnt from an email.
 See the details of the email object to get the correct index for the attachments (under the attachments keys)

 Example: